 Mineral glazes

 Our glazes are as unique as the pieces they complete.
-They are hand-mixed in the Taizé pottery workshop from natural, mineral raw materials.
-Completely without chemical additives, without plastic, without compromise.
+In the pottery of Taizé, they are hand-mixed from natural, mineral raw materials.
+Completely free of chemical additives, plastic, and compromises.

-Each glaze is food-safe, dishwasher-safe, and heat-resistant.
-Due to their mineral composition, each glaze reacts slightly differently in the kiln: sometimes with subtle color gradients, sometimes with small crystal structures or matte depths.
-This creates vibrant surfaces that lend character to each piece and reveal its artisanal origins.
+Each glaze is food-safe, dishwasher-proof, and heat-resistant.
+Due to the mineral composition, each glaze reacts slightly differently in the kiln: sometimes with subtle color gradients, sometimes with small crystal structures or matte depths.
+This creates lively surfaces that give each piece character and reveal its handcrafted origin.

-The recipes for the mineral glazes originate from the monastery itself and are still being developed, refined and passed on today.
+The recipes for the mineral glazes come from the monastery itself and are still being developed, refined, and passed on today.

 A quiet white with history.

-Inspired by the ancient shrubs of the Bresse plain, this glossy glaze bears the name of a landscape that has always been part of our environment.
-In the past, its delicate white color was created by the ash of local wood.
-Today, we draw the color from natural minerals: titanium dioxide gives it its subtle luminosity, while calcium carbonate lends the surface a gentle sheen.
+Inspired by the old shrubs of the Bresse plain, this glossy glaze bears the name of a landscape that has always been part of our surroundings.
+In the past, its delicate white was created by the ash of regional woods.
+Today, we derive the color from natural minerals: titanium dioxide gives it its fine radiance, while calcium carbonate gently makes the surface shine.

-Thus, the memory of an old technology lives on in a modern form – timeless, simple, and of quiet elegance.
+Thus, the memory of an old technique lives on in a modern form.
+Timeless, simple, and quietly elegant.

-This glaze carries with it the memory of craftsmanship.
-Originally created from the fine scraps of a local carpenter's workshop, it intertwined the wood of past work with the fire of the kiln—leaving a silver-gray hue on the clay.
+This glaze carries the memory of craftsmanship within it.
+Originally created from the fine remnants of a carpentry workshop in the neighborhood, it intertwined the wood of past works with the fire of the kiln, leaving a silvery-gray touch on the clay.

-Today, its delicate shine is created by a balanced combination of natural minerals: talc , calcium carbonate and phosphates give the surface its soft character – cool as stone, lively as ash, with the fine shimmer of time.
+Today, its delicate shine is created through a balanced combination of natural minerals: Talc, Calcium Carbonate, and Phosphates give the surface its soft character: cool like stone, lively like ash, with the subtle shimmer of time.

 Yellow

-This glaze was already made from the rich earth and mineral treasures of our environment.
+In the past, this glaze was made from the rich soil and the mineral treasures of our surroundings.

-Today, titanium dioxide provides the radiant brightness, while talc and kaolin form the velvety, matte surface.
-The minerals combine to create a glaze reminiscent of both the sun and the earth.
+Today, titanium dioxide ensures the radiant brightness, while talc and kaolin shape the velvety, matte surface.
+Thus, the minerals combine into a glaze that evokes both sun and earth.

 Gousseau

-The forests of Gousseau, barely a breath away from our studio, were once the source of this glaze.
-From the ash of fallen leaves and their delicate stems, a glaze emerged that smelled of the sun: warm, quiet, and yellow like late summer light.
+The forests of Gousseau, just a breath away from our studio, were once the source of this glaze.
+From the ash of fallen leaves and their delicate stems, a glaze was created that smelled of sunshine: warm, soft, and yellow like late summer light.

-Today, it's a fine trace of iron oxide that carries this hue.
-Surrounded by talc , calcium carbonate, and phosphates, a restrained yellow gently unfolds on the surface, not expressing itself, but rather radiating light.
+Today, it is a subtle trace of iron oxide that carries this color tone.
+Surrounded by talc, calcium carbonate, and phosphates, a restrained yellow gently unfolds on the surface, not speaking, but glowing.

 A warm earth tone with a nutty origin.

-In the past, it was the fine ash of roasted hazelnut shells that gave this glaze its unique color.
-The fire drew from the shell what the earth had given it, leaving a color reminiscent of forests, autumn, and nuts.
+In the past, it was the fine ash of roasted hazelnut shells that gave this glaze its unique tone.
+The fire drew from the shell what the earth had given it and left a color reminiscent of forest, autumn, and nuts.

-Today, a subtle hint of iron oxide brings out this depth.
-Talc and calcium carbonate combine to create a warm, nutty-brown tone reminiscent of roasted wood—soft, grounded, and full of inner peace.
+Today, a subtle trace of iron oxide brings out this depth.
+Talc and calcium carbonate shape it into a warm, nut-brown tone that recalls roasted wood – soft, grounded, and full of inner calm.

-A shiny red like the combination of ore and iron.
+A shiny red paired like ore and iron.

 This glaze carries the heritage of the earth within it.
-Formed from natural ores, it develops its characteristic color when heated to high temperatures: a rich iron red , interspersed with subtle nuances reminiscent of cracked earth and glowing rock layers.
+Formed from natural ores, it develops its characteristic color at high heat: a rich iron red, streaked with fine nuances reminiscent of cracked earth and glowing rock layers.

-As in the Styrian Erzberg, the metal within reveals its beauty only when fired.
-Oxidation creates a gentle sheen that brings the surface to life.
-Red Kaki is both archaic and refined.
-A shade as powerful as it is tranquil.
+As at the Styrian Erzberg, the metal inside reveals its beauty only in the fire.
+Oxidation creates a gentle shine that brings the surface to life.
+Red Kaki is both archaic and noble.
+A shade as powerful as it is quiet.

 Blue

-A shining blue like shadows on the water.
+A shiny blue like shadows on the water.

 In earlier days, the ash for this glaze came from the forests of Bresse.
-Where fire struck leaves and embers consumed the wood, a fine powder was created, enriched with a hint of cobalt, which gave the blue its depth.
+There, where fire met leaves and embers consumed the wood, a fine powder enriched with a touch of cobalt was created, giving the blue its depth.

-Today, cobalt oxide carries this color further: it permeates the glaze with a luminous darkness that shimmers in the light like still water between trees.
-Phosphates and calcium carbonate give it a silky surface: clear, cool, and of consistent intensity.
+Today, cobalt oxide continues this color: it penetrates the glaze with a radiant darkness that shines in the light like still water among trees.
+Phosphates and calcium carbonate give it a silky surface: clear, cool, and of lasting intensity.

 A matte midnight blue on clay.

-Like its glossy counterpart, this glaze also stems from the memories of the Bresse forests.
-Once enriched with ash and cobalt, it is both deep blue and earthy.
+Like its glossy counterpart, this glaze also comes from the memory of the forests of Bresse.
+Once enriched with ash and cobalt, deep blue and earthy at the same time.

-Today, the focus is on the color itself: cobalt oxide permeates the glaze with velvety depth, yet without reflection.
-The light sinks into its surface, calm and unruffled – like fog over a tranquil landscape.
+Today, the focus is on the color itself: cobalt oxide penetrates the glaze with velvety depth, but without reflection.
+The light sinks into its surface, calm and unexcited – like fog over a quiet landscape.

 Omnia

-A shimmer like moss with a hint of bronze.
+A shimmer like moss with a touch of bronze.

-This glaze is a play of depth and light: neither quite green nor quite metallic, but something in between.
-A carefully balanced composition of precious metal oxides gives it a shimmering bronze hue reminiscent of damp leaves, dark moss, and still water.
+This glaze is a play of depth and light: neither completely green nor fully metallic, but something in between.
+A carefully balanced composition of noble metal oxides gives it that shimmering bronze tone, reminiscent of damp leaves, dark moss, and still water.

-Its surface is vibrant.
-Sometimes matte, sometimes glossy, with color shifts depending on the light.
-Omnia is the most mysterious of glazes—like a glimpse into something ancient that continually reveals itself in new ways.
+Its surface is alive.
+Sometimes matte, sometimes glossy, with color variations that change depending on the light.
+Omnia is the most mysterious of the glazes – like a glimpse into something ancient that constantly reveals itself anew.

 Temmoku

-This glaze follows an ancient tradition: its origins date back over a thousand years to Chinese ceramics tradition.
-Iron was, then as now, its central element.
-When fired, it unfolds its full power, bathing the surface in a deep, reddish-brown glow, almost black in shadow, warmly gleaming in the light.
+This glaze follows an ancient trail: its origin goes back over a thousand years in the ceramic tradition of China.
+Iron was then, as it is now, its central element.
+In the fire, it unfolds its full power and bathes the surface in a deep, reddish-brown glow, almost black in the shadows, warmly shining in the light.

 Today, iron oxide gives the glaze its characteristic depth.
-The heat of the kiln oxidizes the metal, creating that shimmering iron bronze .
+The heat of the kiln causes the metal to oxidize, creating that shimmering iron bronze.

-This is what our glazes look like on the finished plate:
+This is how our glazes look on the finished plate:

 The production process